 About Me

-The tools of my trade include theory, through statistical physics and field theories, and computer simulations, such as Monte Carlo, molecular dynamics, and rare-event sampling.
+The tools of his trade include theory, through statistical physics, field theories, and electronic structure theory, and computer simulations, such as Monte Carlo, molecular dynamics, and rare-event sampling.

-I completed my Ph.D. at the Department of Chemical & Biomolecular Engineering @ UC - Berkeley working with Prof. Kranthi Mandadapu.
-I attended Penn State for undergraduate studies and performed research under Prof. Ramakrishnan Rajagopalan (focusing on electrochemical capacitors) and Prof. Michael T. Lanagan (focusing on composite solid electrolytes).
+Dr. Hasyim completed his Ph.D. at the Department of Chemical & Biomolecular Engineering @ UC - Berkeley working with Prof. Kranthi Mandadapu.
+He attended Penn State for undergraduate studies and performed research under Prof. Ramakrishnan Rajagopalan (focusing on electrochemical capacitors) and Prof. Michael T. Lanagan (focusing on composite solid electrolytes).

 Announcements